simrenbasra/simys-blog/_posts/2026-01-17-simbot_part2.md

 The three most common types of chatbots are:

-**1. Rule-Based Chatbots:** These are non-AI chatbots that use predefined rules and decision trees to generate responses.
-They are limited to what has been explicitly programmed.
-For example, a customer service bot that only answers questions about a list of predefined categories, such as returns, store locations, exchanges, etc.
+**1. Rule-Based Chatbots:** These are non-AI chatbots that use predefined rules to generate responses.
+They are limited to what has been programmed.
+For example, a customer service bot that only answers questions from a list of predefined categories, such as returns, store locations, exchanges, etc.

-**2. Generative AI Chatbots:** These chatbots use AI models, like GPT, to generate responses by predicting the next word in a conversation.
+**2. Generative AI Chatbots:** These chatbots use AI models (LLMs) to generate responses by predicting the next word in a conversation.
 They can handle a wide range of topics and provide more human-like interactions.

 **3. RAG (Retrieval-Augmented Generation) Chatbots:** These chatbots combine generative AI with access to external knowledge bases.
 By retrieving relevant information and using it to generate responses, they can provide more accurate answers.